Had an issue with

 complaints submitted through Ajust

 I paid extra for seat selection so my elderly parents could travel comfortably, but when they arrived at the airport, the airline said no seats had been reserved.
 After paying again directly, I was left chasing a refund that never came.
-It felt like no one at Aunt Betty cared about fixing their mistake. - Grace
+It felt like no one at Aunt Betty cared about fixing a mistake that was clearly theirs. - Grace

-After my flight was cancelled without notice, I spent hours trying to reach Aunt Betty with no luck.
-I ended up stranded, out of pocket for new flights, and still waiting for a proper response.
+After my flight was cancelled without notice, I spent hours trying to reach Aunt Betty with no success.
+I ended up stranded, out of pocket for new flights, and still waiting for a response.
 The lack of communication was worse than the cancellation itself. - Alexandra

-My flight was rescheduled to a day later, ruining my plans, and Aunt Betty’s call centre couldn’t help or even confirm my refund.
-I lost money and peace of mind.
-It’s exhausting trying to get a straight answer from them. - Claudio
+My flight was rescheduled for a day later, ruining my plans, and Aunt Betty’s call centre couldn’t help or even confirm my refund.
+I lost my money and it was exhausting trying to get a straight answer from them. - Claudio

 How other consumers